American International Airways Flight 808

-American International Airways Flight 808 was a cargo flight operated by American International Airways (now Kalitta Air) that crashed on 18 August 1993, while attempting to land at Leeward Point Field at the Guantánamo Bay Naval Base in Cuba.
+American International Airways Flight 808 was a cargo flight operated by an American International Airways (now Kalitta Air) Douglas DC-8 that crashed on 18 August 1993, while attempting to land at Leeward Point Field at the Guantanamo Bay Naval Base in Cuba.
 All three crew members on board survived with serious injuries.

 Background

 Aircraft

 The aircraft involved was N814CK, a McDonnell Douglas DC-8-61(F) manufactured in December 1969.
-Originally configured for passenger service, in 1991 it was sold to AIA and converted into a freighter.
+Originally configured for passenger service in Japan Airlines, in 1991 it was sold to AIA and converted into a freighter.
 The aircraft had accumulated 43,947 flight hours and 18,829 flight cycles at the time of the accident.
 It was powered by four Pratt & Whitney JT3D-3B engines.

 Crew

 In command was 54-year-old Captain James Chapo who had joined AIA on February 11, 1991, and had logged 20,727 flight hours.
 He previously flew for Eastern Air Lines from 1966 to 1991.
 His co-pilot was 49-year-old First Officer Thomas Curran who joined AIA on November 3, 1992, and had logged 15,350 flight hours.
 He previously flew for Eastern Air Lines from 1968 to 1992 and served with the U.S. Navy from 1963 to 1968 during the Vietnam War.
 The flight engineer was 35-year-old David Richmond who also joined AIA on February 11, 1991, and had logged 5,085 flight hours.
 He previously flew for Trans Continental Airlines from 1980 to 1991.

-The crew began their last shift before the accident near midnight on August 17, flying N814CK from Dallas/Fort Worth International Airport to Lambert International Airport in St. Louis, Missouri, Willow Run Airport in Ypsilanti, Michigan and Hartsfield-Jackson International Airport in Atlanta, Georgia.
+The crew began their last shift before the accident near midnight on August 17, flying N814CK from Dallas Fort Worth International Airport to Lambert International Airport in St. Louis, Missouri, Willow Run Airport in Ypsilanti, Michigan and Hartsfield-Jackson International Airport in Atlanta, Georgia.
 The flight to Atlanta was supposed to be the end of the crew's shift.
 Flight 808 was originally scheduled for a separate crew in Miami, Florida using N808CK, another DC-8.
 This was canceled after N808CK suffered mechanical problems, so the accident crew were rescheduled to fly to Chambers Field in Norfolk, Virginia to pick up and deliver the freight bound for Guantánamo Bay and return to Atlanta.